sunwooj/course-expling/PCIbex/README.md

             .log()
 ```

-You will need to refer to the .csv and loop-ify this template accordingly.
+When completing the assignment, you will need to loop-ify the above trial by constructing the appropriate csv file, using the `Template()` command, and referring to the appropriate headers in the csv file with `row.X` commands, as shown in previous sections of this tutorial.